Search waiting | Matsusada Precision

 Capacitance: Farad (F)

-The word "Farad" comes from Michael Faraday, a British physicist and chemist who has been credited with electromagnetism and electrochemistry.
+Named after Michael Faraday, a British physicist and chemist renowned for his contributions to electromagnetism and electrochemistry.

 Inductance: Henry (H)

-The word "Henry" is also derived from the American physicist Joseph Henry.
-Henry independently discovered electromagnetic induction at about the same time as Faraday.
+Named after the American physicist Joseph Henry, who discovered electromagnetic induction independently around the same time as Faraday.

 Basically, it will be described using these SI unit systems.
 However, some countries/regions and industries use other unit systems.
 For example, astronomy uses the cgs unit system (unit system represented by cm, g, s) in part, and the United States and the United Kingdom still use the Imperial system.